cosmology-tech/chain-registry/workflows/workflows/README.md

 Options:

-- `--outputDir`: Directory to output the generated TypeScript files.
-- `--registryDir`: Path to the chain registry directory.
+- `--registryDir`: Path to the chain registry directory (required).
+- `--useStrict`: Enables strict mode in the schema validation process, ensuring that only explicitly permitted properties are present in the data (default: false).
+- `--allErrors`: Configures the validator to return all errors found during validation instead of stopping at the first error (default: true).
+- `--useDefaults`: Applies default values defined in the schema during validation, filling in missing data as needed (default: true).

 ### Codegen